joseph/Monocle/README.md

     Monocle.Foo.A_CONSTANT = 'Foo';
     Monocle.Foo.PI = 3.14;

 This allows a quite concise, clear coding style.
-However, it does make class inheritance somewhat limited.
-Let's see how it goes.
+There's a trade-off against class inheritance, but JS offers other ways to share logic between classes.